VA Loan Closing Costs

 Title Insurance $500 – $1,500 Varies by state and purchase price

-Recording Fees $50 – $250 Set by county; varies in CO and FL
+Recording Fees $50 – $250 Set by county; varies in Colorado and Florida

-Prepaid Interest Varies by closing date Covers days between closing and first payment
+Prepaid Interest Varies by closing date Covers days between closing and your first payment

 Homeowners Insurance 1–2 months upfront Required at closing

-Escrow Reserves 2–3 months taxes + insurance Held in escrow account by servicer
+Escrow Reserves 2–3 months taxes + insurance Held in escrow by your servicer

 How the VA Funding Fee Works

-The VA funding fee is the one cost that is unique to VA loans.
-It is a one-time fee that replaces the mortgage insurance you would pay on an FHA or conventional loan with a low down payment.
-Because VA loans require no down payment and carry a government guaranty, this fee helps keep the program running for future veterans.
-Per VA guidelines, the exact rate depends on three things: whether this is your first VA loan use or a subsequent one, how much you put down, and the type of loan.
+The VA funding fee is the one cost unique to VA loans.
+It replaces the mortgage insurance you would pay on an FHA or conventional loan with a low down payment.
+Because VA loans carry a government guaranty and require no down payment, this fee helps keep the program running for future veterans.
+Per VA guidelines, the rate depends on three things: whether this is your first VA loan use or a subsequent one, how much you put down, and the type of loan.

-The table below shows the current rates in effect for 2026 per VA guidelines.
-First-time users putting nothing down pay 2.15%.
-If you have used a VA loan before, that same scenario costs 3.30%.
-Put 10% or more down, and the fee drops to 1.25% regardless of use.
-The fee can be financed into the loan, so it does not have to come out of pocket.
-That said, financing it means you are paying interest on it for the life of the loan.
+For first-time users putting nothing down, the fee is 2.15%.
+Subsequent use at zero down costs 3.30%.
+Put 10% or more down and the fee drops to 1.25%, regardless of whether you have used a VA loan before.
+The fee can be financed into the loan, so it does not have to come out of pocket at closing.
+That said, financing it means you pay interest on it for the life of the loan.
+It is a trade-off worth thinking through before closing day.

 Loan Type Down Payment First Use Subsequent Use